VIU Campus

 Step 3.
 Follow the verb with a statement that indicates the description of learning to be demonstrated.

 Step 4.
-End with a statement to give the learning outcome context and to identify criteria for an acceptable performance.
+End with a statement to give the learning outcome context and to identify criteria for or the quality of an acceptable performance.
 Using the words “by” or “through” will help with stating how the learning outcome will be assessed.

 Learning Outcome